DV

 Strategy & risk

 TECL tracks Technology Select Sector Index with a leverage approach, while TQQQ tracks Nasdaq-100 Index with a leverage approach.
-Beta is 4.75 for TECL and 3.91 for TQQQ, indicating TQQQ is less volatile relative to the market.
+Beta is 4.96 for TECL and 4.02 for TQQQ, making TQQQ the less volatile of the two by this measure.

 Fund details